pholser/junit-quickcheck/README.md

 #### Supported types

-Out of the box, junit-quickcheck can generate random values for theory parameters of the following types:
+Out of the box (core + generators), junit-quickcheck can generate random values for theory parameters of the following
+types:

 * all Java primitives and primitive wrappers
 * `java.math.Big(Decimal|Integer)`